-Despite the bans in some states, the industry-backed Insurance Information Institute declares there is nothing wrong or inappropriate about using price optimization.
-The organization claims this practice is routinely used in non-insurance industries, where it is accepted and uncontroversial, and doesn’t see price optimization as violating any state insurance department principles.
+Despite the bans in some states, the industry-backed Insurance Information Institute (III) declares there is nothing wrong with or inappropriate about using price optimization.
+The III claims this practice is routinely used in non-insurance industries—where it is accepted and uncontroversial—and doesn’t see price optimization as violating any state insurance department principles.

 Who Is Subject to Insurance Price Optimization?

-Consumer Reports refers to price optimization as the “schmo tax” because it tends to take advantage of customers who aren’t able to shop around or who naively believe that insurance companies reward long-term loyalty by providing meaningful loyalty discounts that in fact may be too small to offset rate hikes from price optimization.
-“Behind the scenes, [insurers] raise your rates because they don’t think you’ll leave if the rates go up,” Hunter said in an interview with The Balance, “and then they say ‘Oh!
+Consumer Reports refers to price optimization as the “schmo tax” because it tends to take advantage of customers who aren’t able to shop around.
+Price optimization can also take advantage of those who believe that insurance companies reward long-term loyalty by providing meaningful loyalty discounts.
+In fact, these discounts may be too small to offset rate hikes from price optimization.
+“Behind the scenes, [insurers] raise your rates because they don’t think you’ll leave if the rates go up,” Hunter said in an interview with The Balance.
+“And then they say ‘Oh!
 You’re a loyal customer.
 We’ll give you a 5% discount.”

-Essentially, the analysts argued, “it appears that Allstate’s algorithm built a ‘suckers list’ that would simply charge the big spenders even higher rates”—disproportionately targeting middle-aged, male, and nonwhite customers.
-While Allstate’s request was denied in Maryland, it was approved in other states where its new risk analysis is now actively used.
+The analysts argued that “it appears that Allstate’s algorithm built a ‘suckers list’ that would simply charge the big spenders even higher rates”—disproportionately targeting middle-aged, male, and nonwhite customers.
+While Allstate’s request was denied in Maryland, it was approved in other states, where its new risk analysis is now actively used.

 GEICO, Progressive, and USAA haven’t taken a public stance on the matter, but Amica Mutual and State Farm are both reported not to use price optimization.

 Why You Need To Shop Around for Insurance